regebro/hovercraft/docs/usage.rst

     ``<targetdir>``
         The directory where the presentation is saved.
 Will be created if it does not exist.
-If you do not specify a targetdir Hovecraft will instead start a webserver and serve the presentation from that server.
+If you do not specify a targetdir Hovercraft! will instead start a webserver and serve the presentation from that server.

 Optional arguments: